-2. Program Design and Implementation (35 percent)
+2. Program Design and Implementation (40 percent)

-- Describe the proposed systems improvements and the purpose and objectives. - Describe how the planning phase activities will be addressed, including the completion of the Planning and Implementation Guide. - Address each of the eight Program Design Elements for the implementation phase (pages 11-13 and Appendix B: Integrated Substance Abuse and Mental Illness Treatment). - Address the Priority Consideration that applicants should demonstrate they can provide integrated treatment for substance abuse and mental illness, knowing that integrated treatment produces better outcomes. (page 13). - Provide information on the development of policies and procedures for developing a standardized screening process, identifying offenders who will receive assessments pre-release, collaborative comprehensive case plans, co-occurring mental illness and substance abuse services, and cognitive behavioral interventions to address criminogenic risk. - Describe how many total offenders will be screened in the corrections facilities, receive assessments, receive case management, and receive pre- and post-release treatment over the length of the project period.
-BJA will track and compare the number of participants actually provided services with the number proposed in this section of the application. - If the applicant is requesting funds for a program that is currently operational, the applicant must state how many offenders the program has served (who meet the stated target population characteristics) over the past 6 months and how this grant will expand this program to focus on the integration of systems. - If the applicant already has a standardized screening process for all offenders entering the corrections facility, the applicant must detail this process and how this grant would enhance the current work. - If the applicant is proposing to implement a new program, the applicant must state how many offenders met the target population characteristics within the past 6 months. - Provide a description of both the pre-release screening and assessment process, case planning processes, and post-release services. - Describe the process for in-reach by the community-based treatment provider into the correctional facility and linking offenders to treatment and other recovery support services in the facility and community.
-Describe any modifications or adaptations needed to make this practice meet the objectives of the project and why the changes will improve the outcomes. - Describe the mechanisms that will be put in place to ensure the accountability of the service delivery system on an ongoing basis.
+- Describe the proposed systems improvements and their purpose and objectives. - Describe how the planning phase activities will be addressed, including the completion of the Planning and Implementation Guide. - Address each of the nine program design elements for the implementation phase (pages 9-12 and Appendix B: Integrated Substance Abuse and Mental Illness Treatment). - Provide information on the development of policies and procedures for a standardized screening process, identifying offenders who will receive assessments pre-release, collaborative comprehensive case plans, co-occurring mental illness and substance abuse services, and cognitive behavioral interventions to address criminogenic risk. - Describe how many total offenders will be screened in the corrections facilities, receive assessments, receive case management, and receive pre- and post-release treatment over the duration of the project period.
+BJA will track and compare the number of participants actually provided services with the number proposed in the application. - If the applicant is requesting funds for a program that is currently operational, the applicant must state how many offenders the program has served (who meet the stated target population characteristics) over the past 6 months and how this grant will expand this program to focus on the integration of systems. - If the applicant already has a standardized screening process for all offenders entering the corrections facility, the applicant must detail this process and how this grant would enhance the current work. - If the applicant is proposing to implement a new program, the applicant must state how many offenders met the target population characteristics within the past 6 months. - Provide a description of both the pre-release screening and assessment processes, case planning processes, and post-release services. - Describe the process for in-reach by the community-based treatment provider into the correctional facility and linking offenders to treatment and other recovery support services in the facility and community.
+Describe any modifications or adaptations needed to enable this practice to fulfill the objectives of the project and why the changes will improve the outcomes.

-3. Capabilities, Competencies, and Coordination (30 percent)
+• Describe the mechanisms that will be put in place to ensure the accountability of the service delivery system on an ongoing basis.

-• Describe the level of leadership buy-in in the applicant jurisdiction, the advisory group meeting plan, the management structure, staffing of the project, and identify the agency responsible for the project and the grant coordinator.
+3. Capabilities, Competencies, and Coordination (25 percent)

-- Demonstrate the capability of the implementing agency and collaborative partners to implement the project, including advisory group meetings and developing information-sharing protocols, collaborative comprehensive case plans, data collection, and evaluation.
-Include position descriptions for key personnel as an attachment. - Describe the experience of the project researcher (if applicable) as it relates to the objectives of the program. - Demonstrate and identify partnership organizations with community-based substance abuse and mental health treatment programs to ensure coordinated reentry efforts, including in-reach into corrections facility/facilities and ongoing treatment and/or aftercare programming upon reentry to the community.
+- Describe the level of leadership buy-in in the applicant jurisdiction, the advisory group meeting plan, the management structure, staffing of the project, and identify the agency responsible for oversight of the project and the grant coordinator. - Demonstrate the capability of the implementing agency and collaborative partners to implement the project, including advisory group meetings and information-sharing protocols, collaborative comprehensive case plans, data collection, and evaluation.
+Include position descriptions for key personnel as an attachment. - Describe the experience of the project researcher (if applicable) as it relates to the objectives of the program. - Demonstrate and/or identify partnership organizations with community-based substance abuse and mental health treatment programs to ensure coordinated reentry efforts, including in-reach into corrections facility/facilities and ongoing treatment and/or aftercare programming upon reentry to the community.